OmniTrace Privacy Notice

 OmniTrace does not market or promote services online in the EU.
 If you complete our online form, or send us an email to request information about our services then we may collect and use personal data about you but only that information that you willingly supply such as:

-Relating to OmniTrace’s clinical trial support services, any information regarding EU Data Subjects participating in clinical trials received by OmniTrace is obtained via the Data Controller and only when the EU Data Subject has consented through an Informed Consent Document (ICD).
+Relating to OmniTrace’s clinical trial support services, any information regarding EU Data Subjects participating in clinical trials received by OmniTrace in the USA is obtained via the Data Controller and only when the EU Data Subject has consented through an Informed Consent Document (ICD).
 Information on Data Subjects is not stored in any databases and is not used for any purpose other than that stated in the ICD.
-No information is stored on local systems and all data transfer is done via secure third party transfer in accordance with the EU-U.S. and Swiss-U.S. Privacy Shield Framework.
+No information is stored on local systems and all data transfer is done via secure third-party transfer in accordance with the EU GDPR Articles (25,30,32), UK GDRP and revised Swiss Federal Data Protection Act (revFADP – effective date September 1, 2023).
 Physical information is only maintained for the specified amount of time and is destroyed upon completion of services and/or as requested by the Data Controller.
+The United States has not sought nor received a finding of “adequacy” from the European Union under Article 45 of the GDPR.
+Pursuant to Article 46 of the GDPR, OmniTrace is providing for appropriate safeguards by entering binding, standard data protection clauses, enforceable by data subjects in the EEA.
+These standard contractual clauses have been enhanced based on the guidance of the European Data Protection Board under the new Schrems II ruling.

 Information that may be received via the Data Controller includes, but may not be limited to, the following: